TheRealClodius/Memory-Signal/README.md

         user_input="Hi!
 I'm Tom, I work as a data scientist in San Francisco.", agent_response="Hello Tom!
 Nice to meet you.
 Data science is such an exciting field.
 What kind of data do you work with?"
     )

-    memo.add_memory(
-        user_input="I mainly work with e-commerce data.
-I also love playing guitar in my free time.", agent_response="That's a great combination!
-E-commerce analytics must provide fascinating insights into consumer behavior.
-How long have you been playing guitar?"
-    )

-    memo.add_memory(
-        user_input="I've been playing for about 5 years.
-I really enjoy blues and rock music.", agent_response="Five years is a solid foundation!
-Blues and rock are fantastic genres for guitar.
-Do you have a favorite artist or song you like to play?"
-    )

-    test_query = "What do you remember about my job and hobbies?" print(f"User: {test_query}")
+    test_query = "What do you remember about my job?" print(f"User: {test_query}")

     response = memo.get_response(